fastapi/fastapi/docs/en/docs/async.md

     These are very technical details of how **FastAPI** works underneath.

-    If you have quite some technical knowledge (co-routines, threads, blocking, etc.) and are curious about how FastAPI handles `async def` vs normal `def`, go ahead.
+    If you have quite some technical knowledge (coroutines, threads, blocking, etc.) and are curious about how FastAPI handles `async def` vs normal `def`, go ahead.

 ### Path operation functions